cschulzsuper/multitenancy-monolith/README.md

   * /35 Extending the exception handling to allow better status codes in problem details.
 The status codes are asserted in the endpoint tests.https://github.com/cschulzsuper/multitenancy-monolith/commit/d1c48acea69f646447510391c48a7eb2f4d7c3b7

 * Ticker
   * /36 A hard test on my architecture.
 At some point the monolith will be separated.
-A ticket service the runs as a secondary service. 🤔 That was the easy part, the hard part was restructuring authentication and all endpoint tests again.
+A ticket service the runs as a secondary service. 🤔 That was the easy part, the hard part was restructuring authentication and all endpoint tests again. https://github.com/cschulzsuper/multitenancy-monolith/commit/b27ca630f7627030521f3abddbd74c486183e3bb
+  * /37 The separation of services caused hard coded urls as part of `Cors` and `Swagger`.
+Introducing components that provide configurations to the rest of the application will help to keep it flexibil.

 # Current